LukenSkyne/wails-solid-template/.github/README.md

 `wails init -n my-solid-app -t https://github.com/LukenSkyne/wails-solid-template`

+After navigating into the project directory with `cd my-solid-app` you can start the app in development mode:

+`wails dev`

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend`